codyaj/HomeSecurityRaspPi/README.md

 #### Security Camera

 The camera on the Raspberry Pi will record video and save the file every hour to the raspberry pi.
-While this is being done a live feed will be hosted locally so you can look.
-Whenever you desktop is booted and enough time has passed since the last file transfer the videos will be transfered from the Raspberry Pi to the Desktop using [Secure File Transfer Protocol (SFTP)](https://www.techtarget.com/searchcontentmanagement/definition/Secure-File-Transfer-Protocol-SSH-File-Transfer-Protocol).
+Whenever your desktop is booted or enough time has passed since the last file transfer the videos will be transfered each Raspberry Pi Camera to the Desktop using [Secure File Transfer Protocol (SFTP)](https://www.techtarget.com/searchcontentmanagement/definition/Secure-File-Transfer-Protocol-SSH-File-Transfer-Protocol).

 #### Smart Door Bell